Christine Choy: Career

 In 1972, Choy co-founded Third World Newsreel together with fellow filmmaker Susan Robeson.
 During her tenure, Choy directed documentary films on the 1971 Attica prison uprising, the life of women in United States prisons, and the history of social activism in New York City's chinatown, as well as documentaries on the division of the Korean peninsula and Namibia's struggle for independence from South Africa, among others.

 In 1974, Choy directed her first feature-length documentary, Teach Our Children.
 As Choy related to the poverty and the migration issues that people around her faced, she was inspired to make a second documentary, combining the issues she faced in China and South Korea with the struggles she faced in the United States.
 The finished film, From Spikes to Spindles, was released in 1976, and focused on Chinese migration and Chinese citizens' struggle for equal treatment in America.

+In 1975, she co-founded AsianCineVision alongside fellow grassroot media activists Peter Chow, Danny Yung, and Thomas Tam in Tsui Hark’s loft in Manhattan Chinatown.
+Under the original banner CCTV (Chinese Cable Television), the non-profit focused on training Chinatown locals to tell their own stories through Chinese-language news segments.
+The shift towards promoting and preserving Asian and Asian American media expressions came in 1978, when they launched the Asian American International Film Festival.
+AAIFF became the first festival in the country devoted to showcasing works by and about Asian Americans.

 Choy was one of the first major female Chinese-American filmmakers.
 She is frequently painted as a controversial figure.
 She is considered a political filmmaker and an activist.